 Will you crumble?
 Will you die?

-Or will you try and understand the 5 stages of grief?
+Or will you try and go through the 5 stages of grief?

 Or will depression take away your soul

-as your legs keep moving in this world?
+and leave your legs behind to move aimlessly in this world?

 that urge to be there for you

-You will learn to settle or worse trust yourself.
+In the end you may learn to settle or worse learn to trust yourself.

 Buddy how is this going to end?